-The Taxation Law applies to the Arrangement as follows:
+The taxation law applies to the Arrangement as follows:

-• The crypto-asset payment is a "PAYE income payment" under s RD 3 and is subject to the PAYE rules.
+The cryptoasset payment is a "PAYE income payment" under s RD 3 and is subject to the PAYE rules.

-The period or tax year for which this Ruling applies
+The period for which this Ruling applies | Ko te wā i pāngia e tēnei Whakataunga

-This Ruling will apply from 1 March 2021 until 1 December 2022.
+This Ruling will apply from 2 December 2022 to 30 November 2027.

-This Ruling is signed by me on 11th January 2021.
+This Ruling is signed by me on 15 May 2023.